csalmeida/ruby-fundamentals/README.md

 puts subtract(8, 3) # nil
 ```

 It is not required in Ruby for the `return` keyword to be used in the last line of the method.
 In some cases, a return value might be required to be declared explicitly.
-This can be done with the `return` keyword and it can be useful whe applying `if` statements and loops and there's the need to return early.
+This can be done with the `return` keyword and it can be useful when applying `if` statements and loops and there's the need to return early.

 ```ruby
 # custom-methods/return.rb